CONABIO/antares3/docs/deployment/aws_cloud.rst

-2. Before scaling down cluster delete deployments:
+2. Before scaling down cluster make sure you have exported bash variables needed for the following actions (see point 3 in Cluster creation) and delete deployments:

 .. code-block:: bash